Interstate 76 (Ohio–New Jersey): Schuylkill Expressway

 The Schuylkill Expressway was initially designated as PA 43 and was cosigned with I-80S between King of Prussia and Center City and I-680 between Center City and the Walt Whitman Bridge when the Interstate Highway System was designated in 1956.
 Prior to the roadways being signed as Interstates, I-395 was to be designated along the Schuylkill Expressway from the Vine Street Expressway to the Walt Whitman Bridge; however, I-680 was preferred to be the final designation for this route.
 On April 16, 1963, Pennsylvania wanted to renumber its Interstate numbers.
 Part of this was the renumbering from I-80S into I-76, and all of its auxiliary routes into I-x76.
 The Federal Highway Administration approved the request on February 26, 1964.
 As a result, I-80S became I-76 and I-680 became I-676.
 In addition to this renumbering, the PA 43 designation was removed from the Schuylkill Expressway.
-In 1972, the I-76 and the I-676 designations were switched onto their current routes, with the entire length of the Schuylkill Expressway designated as I-76.

 Immediately after its completion, operational studies performed on the Schuylkill Expressway found that the route would be unable to cope with the area's growing traffic demands, due to the many substandard design elements and compromises incorporated to cope with the rugged, difficult routing of the road.
 In 1962, plans were announced for a parallel expressway along the east bank of the Schuylkill River known as the Manayunk Expressway; however, these plans were quickly withdrawn due to substantial opposition.
 An alternative plan was then introduced to widen the entire highway to eight lanes in time for the US Bicentennial in 1976; however, these plans were also shelved due to local disapproval.
-A scaled-down widening project was successfully undertaken from 1969 to 1972 to widen a short section of the road to six lanes through Fairmount Park.
+A scaled-down widening project was successfully undertaken from 1969 to 1972 to widen a short section of the road to six lanes through Fairmount Park.On August 29, 1972, a swap of I-76 and I-676 in Philadelphia and Camden was approved.
+I-76 had been routed along the Vine Street Expressway and Ben Franklin Bridge (now I-676) through Center City, while I-676 used the Schuylkill Expressway and Walt Whitman Bridge to bypass downtown to the south.
+The switch was made because of delays in building the Vine Street Expressway, better interchange geometry at the splits, and that the Ben Franklin Bridge ends in city streets, rather than in expressway grade.
+The renumbering of a Philadelphia Interstate to I-76 in the years leading up to the Bicentennial Celebration of the 1776 signing in Philadelphia of the Declaration of Independence gives rise to the question of the highway number being an intentional tribute to the spirit of 1776.
+U.S. Department of Transportation research into federal documentation of the I-76 renumbering found no evidence of this being intentional.

+From 1985 to 1989, part of the Schuylkill Expressway was reconstructed with new pavement.